-Our principal Cosmetic Surgeon, Dr George Mayson, was one of the first doctors in Australia to commence Laser Skin Resurfacing back in 1993 and has not caused a single case of scarring in any patient over all those years.
+Our principal Cosmetic Surgeon, Dr George Mayson, was one of the first doctors in Australia to commence Laser Skin Resurfacing back in 1993 and has not seen a single case of scarring in any patient over all those years.

 As a general rule, fine and medium wrinkles can be totally removed but deep wrinkles that reach deeper than the level of the resurfacing can only be made shallower.
-Nevertheless, the overall reduction in number and depth of wrinkles is usually quite dramatic.
+Nevertheless, the overall reduction in number and depth of wrinkles is quite dramatic.

 Please note that deep facial grooves and furrows e.g. nasolabial grooves (‘smile lines’) or deep ‘frown lines’ cannot be removed by any resurfacing procedure and are more suited to other treatments such as Dermal Fillers and Anti-Wrinkle Injections.

 Some acne scar shapes respond better to Laser Resurfacing than others.
 Our doctor will assess your suitability at your initial consultation.
 Please note that if you have been taking Roaccutane for acne it is essential that you have been off it for 12 months before having Laser Skin Resurfacing.